Plugin (PLI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Plugin Historical Price

-According to the latest data gathered on Plugin live price page, the current price of Plugin is 0.03017828USD.
-The circulating supply of Plugin(PLI) is 192.69M PLI , giving it a market capitalization of $5.82M.
+According to the latest data gathered on Plugin live price page, the current price of Plugin is 0.02783465USD.
+The circulating supply of Plugin(PLI) is 192.69M PLI , giving it a market capitalization of $5.36M.

 The Plugin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PLI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.